 The muzzleloader season and the archery season are separate seasons with separate sets of regulations that just happen to run at the same time.
 If you are muzzleloader hunting, you must have a muzzleloader license, follow muzzleloader regulations, and only harvest a legal buck unless you have won an antlerless permit.
 If you are archery hunting, you must have archery tags, follow archery regulations, and can harvest a legal buck or antlerless deer, depending on your WMU.

-No. During the regular November “rifle” season, you may use a centerfire rifle, a muzzleloader rifle or shotgun, a bow and arrow, a crossbow, or a pistol.
+No. During the 16-day regular November deer season, you may use a centerfire rifle, a muzzleloader rifle or shotgun, a bow and arrow, a crossbow, or a pistol.
 BUT, the only tag you may use during this season is the “Buck Tag” on your hunting or combination hunting and fishing license.

 Are there ever leftover antlerless permits I can get after the lottery is over?